medialab/xan/docs/cookbook/dataviz.md

 The colors match the geography of the layout, everything is fine here.

 Now for our social network we don't have information about communities nor clusters.
-What's more we may have too much nodes and colors might get muddled because even if we are using braille characters to increase the "resolution" of our plot, a character can only have a single color.
+What's more we may have too much nodes and colors might get muddled because even if we are using braille characters to increase the "resolution" of our plot, a character can still only have a single color.

 But we can try something else: a density gradient.
 This means we are going to assign a color to each braille character based on the number of points it actually represents.